Scuubii/KOGC/hardware.md

 chiplet- This is AMD's choice of CPU DIE, it's multiple chiplets tied together by a high speed "transmitter" that relays information between the chiplets, the argument for this being slower is that a part of your real-time program could happen on one chiplet while a whole different chiplet is processing another part of the same program, adding a transmitter means the relaying of this data isn't instant, therefor adding a delay, this delay is VERY slight and most likely a non factor unlesss you're pushing both chips to their limits (while the other conditions are near-perfect)

 Fun Fact: After Intel called AMD's chiplet technology "bascially glue" they then used the exact same technology on their new server CPUs, resulting in worse performance and power consumption than AMD for a more expensive price.

-Moving on from basics, I want to talk about the specifics of each chip, to put it simply, AMD is a LOT easier to mess around with, this is not a rule but especially on ASUS motherboards, and on newer Ryzen processors, the BIOS is simplified and generally has good descriptions for each setting, this cannot be said for Intel, this could either be an advantage or a disadvantage depending on what you're looking for, as a rule of thumb, take everything AMD as simpler and Intel as more complicated, not to say AMD can't get complex or that Intel is "too hard".

-!!
-A major difference between AMD and Intel CPUs is the MASSIVE L3 cache on AMD processors, I can't go over the entierty of L3 cache in a single guide as it would take forever, you're free to read more on this, I'll mostly skip over this, just know bigger number = better, AMD has more cache while Intel pushes the core clocks further.

 I'll be talking more about CPUs in the following section as in a way or another everything connects back to the CPU :D